watson-developer-cloud/assistant-improve-recommendations-notebook/README.md

-# Watson Assistant Recommendation Notebooks
+# Watson Assistant Improve Notebooks

-This repository houses Watson Assistant notebooks with a set of data operation and visualization functions.
+This repository houses Watson Assistant Improve notebooks and the underlying assistant improve toolkit library.

 ## Introduction
-To help improving your Watson Assistant after you have deployed it to production, we prepared the following two Jupyter notebooks.
-These notebooks include practical steps for measuring, analyzing, and actively improving your virtual assistant in a continuous manner.
+To help improving your Watson Assistant after you have deployed it to production, we prepared the following four Jupyter notebooks.
+These notebooks include practical steps for measuring, analyzing, and actively improving your assistant in a continuous manner.
 Check out [IBM Watson Assistant Continuous Improvement Best Practices](https://github.com/watson-developer-cloud/assistant-improve-recommendations-notebook/raw/master/notebook/IBM%20Watson%20Assistant%20Continuous%20Improvement%20Best%20Practices.pdf) for more details.

 ### Measure Notebook
 The Measure notebook contains a set of automated metrics that help you monitor and understand the behavior of your system.
 The goal is to understand where your assistant is doing well vs where it isn’t, and to focus your improvement effort to one of the problem areas identified.